WHERE SHE ONCE STOOD

-Crane House & Historic YWCA Performance Project
+bringing the Crane House & Historic YWCA to life through dance

-Premiere: 9.20.25 in partnership with Montclair History Center
+in partnership with Montclair History Center

 Crane House & Historic YWCA